codetalkio/codethoughts.io/posts/2014-02-13-deploying-with-vagrant.md

 * [Concluding thoughts](#concludingthoughts)

 ## What is Vagrant?
 Vagrant basically manages your VMs in a manner that is local to each project you use it in (although you can use it in a more general way).
-As standard it uses <a href="https://www.virtualbox.org" target="_blank" title="VirtualBox" alt="VirtualBox">VirtualBox</a>, but you can also use it with other providers, such as <a href="http://www.vmware.com" target="_blank" title="VMWare" alt="VMWare">VMWare</a>.
+As standard it uses <a href="https://www.virtualbox.org" target="_blank" rel="noopener noreferrer" title="VirtualBox" alt="VirtualBox">VirtualBox</a>, but you can also use it with other providers, such as <a href="http://www.vmware.com" target="_blank" rel="noopener noreferrer" title="VMWare" alt="VMWare">VMWare</a>.

 That said, for the purpose of being convenient to most people, I'm going to assume VirtualBox throughout this article, since that is the free alternative of the two I mentioned.

 ## Getting started with Vagrant
-Vagrant has a nice <a href="http://docs.vagrantup.com/v2/getting-started/index.html" target="_blank" title="Getting started with Vagrant" alt="Getting started with Vagrant">getting started</a> series that you should follow if you want to understand Vagrant better (I highly recommend it, it's not that long).
+Vagrant has a nice <a href="http://docs.vagrantup.com/v2/getting-started/index.html" target="_blank" rel="noopener noreferrer" title="Getting started with Vagrant" alt="Getting started with Vagrant">getting started</a> series that you should follow if you want to understand Vagrant better (I highly recommend it, it's not that long).
 I'm going to try and give a quick explanation of how it works though.

 Vagrant uses something called a `box`.
 These serve as the basis for the Vagrant setups you create, and are in essence just VMs with the bare minimum installed.
 To add a box you do,